Christians consider Jesus the Christ

 brought about salvation, undoing the damage of Adam.

-in the countryside of Judea, near the River Jordan and ends in Jerusalem, following the Last Supper.
-The Gospel of Luke (3:23)
+Baptism in the countryside of Judea, near the River Jordan and ends in Jerusalem, following the Last Supper.
+The Gospel of

-states that Jesus was "about 30 years of age" at the start of his ministry.
-The date of the start of his ministry
+Luke (3:23) states that Jesus was "about 30 years of age" at the start of his ministry.
+The date of the start of

-back to Galilee from his time in the Judean desert.
-In this early period he preaches around Galilee and recruits his first
+he goes back to Galilee from his time in the Judean desert.
+In this early period he preaches around Galilee and recruits his

-disciples who begin to travel with him and eventually form the core of the early Church.
-The Major Galilean ministry which
+first disciples who begin to travel with him and eventually form the core of the early Church.
+The Major Galilean ministry

-begins in Matthew 8 includes the Commissioning the twelve Apostles, and covers most of the ministry of Jesus in Galilee.
-The
+which begins in Matthew 8 includes the Commissioning the twelve Apostles, and covers most of the ministry of Jesus in Galilee.

-through Judea.
-As Jesus travels towards Jerusalem, in the Later Perean ministry, about one third the way down from the Sea
+Jerusalem through Judea.
+As Jesus travels towards Jerusalem, in the Later Perean ministry, about one third the way down from

-of Galilee along the River Jordan, he returns to the area where he was baptized.
-The Final ministry in Jerusalem is sometimes
+the Sea of Galilee along the River Jordan, he returns to the area where he was baptized.
+The Final ministry in Jerusalem

-called the Passion Week and begins with the Jesus' triumphal entry into Jerusalem.
-The gospels provide more details about
+is sometimes called the Passion Week and begins with the Jesus' triumphal entry into Jerusalem.
+The gospels provide more details

-the final ministry than the other periods, devoting about one third of their text to the last week of the life of Jesus in
+about the final ministry than the other periods, devoting about one third of their text to the last week of the life of Jesus

 of Jesus are presented in terms of his "words and works".
 The words of Jesus include a number of sermons, as well